dynatrace-oss/opentelemetry-metric-dotnet/README.md

 Without any further configuration, the example app will try to export to a local OneAgent endpoint, which requires no authentication.
 More information about the local OneAgent endpoint can be found [below](#dynatrace-api-endpoint).

 The example app provides a number of command line options, which can be retrieved by running `dotnet run --project src/Examples.Console/Examples.Console.csproj -- --help`.

-Note the `--` separating the dotnet command and the parameters passed to the application - everything after the dashes is passed to the application.
+> Note the `--` separating the dotnet command and the parameters passed to the application.
+  Everything after the dashes is passed to the application.

 If no local OneAgent is available, the app can be configured with [an endpoint](#dynatrace-api-endpoint) and [a metrics ingest token](#dynatrace-api-token) like this: